Two Can Travel

 Each house sitting opportunity is unique, so tailor your applications accordingly.
 Showcase your suitability for a specific assignment by emphasizing relevant experience, your love for pets, and your commitment to maintaining a home.

-Personalize your application to stand out from the crowd and reassure homeowners that their property and beloved pets are in capable hands.
+Personalize your application to stand out from the crowd and reassure pet parents that their property and beloved pets are in capable hands.

-When you find a house sit that you want to apply for, make sure you read through the homeowner’s profile thoroughly.
+When you find a house sit that you want to apply for, make sure you read through the pet parent’s profile thoroughly.
 Then send them a message with a bit of information about yourself and why you are interested in house sitting for them.

-You should suggest getting on a call in your opening message to the homeowner so you can get to know each other better and make sure it’s a good fit for both of you.
+You should suggest getting on a call in your opening message to the pet parent so you can get to know each other better and make sure it’s a good fit for both of you.

 Tips for writing a great message: